jugshaurya/showcase/mdx-blogs/cpp.md

 - prematurely optimizing our code actually hurts us more than it helps
 - The 3 “hail mary” strategies to use when you’re really stuck
 - How to avoid your mind going blank when facing a hard problem
-- "go to inerview thinking you are the answer to their problem.” - George Clooney
+- "go to interview thinking you are the answer to their problem.” - George Clooney
-- The best interviewees are good at problem solving.
+- The best interviewees are good at problem-solving.
 Not pattern recognition
 - treat each hint as a small deduction because They may be trying to guide you away from common pitfalls
-- impostor syndrome: Every one is way better/smarter than me.
+- impostor syndrome: Everyone is way better/smarter than me.
 - If you practice hard problems, then your interview will be easy by comparison
 - You don’t know if you’re ready or not until you try
 - If you mess up, you can always interview again in the future